Fauci Says U.S. Coronavirus Deaths May Be 'More Like 60,000'; Antibody Tests On Way

 "You may have a cohort of people who are actually protected, who have more of a chance at getting back into the normality of society," Fauci said.

-Such a test will be vital, he added, to health care workers, who could do their jobs much better if they know they're protected from the virus.
+Such a test will be vital, he added, to health care workers who could do their jobs much better if they know they're protected from the virus.

 While he praised the American public's efforts to slow the spread of the coronavirus, Fauci also warned that it's not yet time to stop those measures.